Benjamin-Davies/declare-audio/README.md

 ## Roadmap

 This project is currently in alpha.
-At the moment it is just an on-going experiment for me.
-If someone expresses interest in using this library in a product, then I will consider releasing it.
+At the moment it is just an on-going experiment for me. **Expect breaking changes!** If someone expresses interest in using this library in a product, then I will consider releasing it.
 Keep in mind that you can just fork the repo and probably end up with something much better than me.

 ## Library Design